• Skip to primary navigation

 Instructions

-• Combine the squash, carrots, onions, and cilantro in a large bowl.
-Season with salt and pepper.
+• Combine squash, carrots, onion, and cilantro in a large bowl.
+Add salt and pepper to taste.

-• Pour it over the shrimp and vegetables.
 Toss them together.

+• Pour it over the vegetables and toss them together.

-• Scoop about half a cup of the mixture, flatten it on a large spoon or turner, then slide it into the hot oil.
+• Spread about ½ cup of the mixture on a large spoon or turner, then slide it into the hot oil.

 • Fry each side for about 2 minutes until golden brown.
 Drain them on paper towels.